nagare-labs/nagare/README.md

 A github home for the `nagare (流れ)` ecosystem.
 It is a culmination of several projects curated for its unique stance in the web3 world.

-An open source web3 cross-chain streaming RPC (sPRC) framework for decentralised applications (DApps).
+An open source web3 cross-chain streaming RPC (sRPC) framework for decentralised applications (DApps).

 ## Mascot